sguox002/leetcode/leetcode-all.md

 bfs: with two status. either from right or from left. need store position and direction also, the visited array.
 ->>

 ### union-find

 <<-1632.
 Rank transform of a matrix
-mxn matrix. rank matrix: smallest element in its row and column shall be 1. smaller value smaller rank. rank shall be as small as possible. greedy approach:
+mxn matrix. rank matrix: smallest element in its row and column shall be 1. smaller value smaller rank. rank shall be as small as possible. same value on the row and col shall have the same rank.

-- start from smallest element, there could be multiples.
--
+- greedy: process in sorted order.
+- using map to store element vs positions
+- using union find to group the same value elements into groups and process each group separately
+- maintain row and column current max.
+- each group same value elements are assigned the group max +1 ->>

 ## data structure focused problems